Kemi Badenoch: Immigration

-In November 2024, Badenoch stated that the Conservative Party had "got it wrong" on immigration during their time in power and said the party would launch a review into "every policy, treaty and part of our legal framework – including the ECHR and the Human Rights Act".
-Badenoch said the Conservatives will introduce a new immigration policy under her leadership which will include a "strict numerical cap" on immigration to the United Kingdom, tightening access to British passports and a "zero tolerance" policy on foreign criminals staying in the United Kingdom.
+In November 2024, amid the release of revised figures showing that net immigration to the United Kingdom had reached a record 906,000 for the year ending June 2023, Badenoch stated that the Conservative Party had "got it wrong" on immigration during their time in power.
+She noted that while the post-Brexit immigration system ended freedom of movement within the European Union, consecutive Conservative governments failed because the subsequent opening of new non-EU visa routes caused net migration to reach record highs.
+Following her election as leader of the party, she announced a review into "every policy, treaty and part of our legal framework – including the ECHR and the Human Rights Act".
+Badenoch said the Conservatives will introduce a new immigration policy under her leadership which will include a "strict numerical cap" on immigration, tightening access to British passports and a "zero tolerance" policy on foreign criminals staying in the United Kingdom.